Gregam3/UKHousePriceHeatMap/README.md

 ![alt text](https://user-images.githubusercontent.com/14945621/50002233-5241f900-ff97-11e8-853a-3432b8766931.png)

-When there is sufficient data we display it with a heat map that we built ourself:
+When there is sufficient data we display it with a heat map that we built ourselves:

 ### Town: